-Video content is not as important as well-prepared assignments. it's better to invest more time in designing interesting assignments than in recording high-quality video.
+Video content is not as important as well-prepared assignments.
+It is better to invest more time in designing interesting assignments than in recording high-quality video.

 But videos are important to make a course personal and inspiring, so let's not exclude them at all.
-Please watch this https://www.youtube.com/watch?v=0q-JKBEwNy4 to get a better understanding of the video production process for MOOCs.
+Please watch this YouTube video on the video production process for MOOCs.

-Based on research (https://groups.csail.mit.edu/uid/other-pubs/las2014-pguo-engagement.pdf), videos produced with a more personal feel could be more engaging than high-fidelity studio recordings.
+Based on this research, videos produced with a more personal feel could be more engaging than high-fidelity studio recordings.
 So try filming in an informal setting; it might not be necessary to invest in big-budget studio productions.

 If you have a recording studio nearby, you can try it out, but it's not necessary for a good MOOC.